Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 On an international spectrum, is your jurisdiction more creditor or debtor friendly?

 Historically, Canada has been a creditor-friendly jurisdiction.
-However, there has been a recent shift to incorporate more debtor-friendly aspects into the Canadian system.
-Notwithstanding this shift, Canada still provides adequate protection to creditors by way of a variety of remedies and enforcement mechanisms.
+However, there has been a recent shift to incorporate more debtor-friendly aspects in the Canadian system.
+Notwithstanding this shift, Canada still provides adequate protection to creditors through a variety of remedies and enforcement mechanisms.

 Do any special regimes apply to corporate insolvencies in specific sectors (eg, insurance, pension funds)?

-- the insolvency of regulated financial corporations – including banks, trust companies, insurers and loan companies – is governed by the Winding-up and Restructuring Act;
+- the insolvency of regulated financial corporations (ie, banks, trust companies, insurers and loan companies) is governed by the Winding-up and Restructuring Act;

 - pension funds are subject to provincial pension legislation that sets out statutory priorities for certain unpaid pension amounts; and